Wazotti/Devs2Blu/README.md

 # 📝About Me

    Hello, how are you?
 My name is Maria Clara Mazotti, I'm 17 years old and I've been studying programming since 2020, when I started during the pandemic.
- Since then, I've been dedicating myself to languages ​​like Python, Java, JavaScript, HTML, CSS and a little bit of MySQL.
+ Since then, I've been dedicating myself to learning languages like Python, Java, JavaScript, HTML, CSS, and a bit of databases.
    Although I've learned a lot on my own, I’ve always missed the in-person experience, having someone by my side to answer questions and give me more guidance.
 I currently work as a Young Apprentice in IT.
 Although I’m gaining valuable experience, my big dream is to pursue a career at a technology company that values innovation and growth.
 In the future, I hope to get an opportunity at a major global company, like Google.